teekamkhandelwal/teekamkhandelwal/README.md

 ---------------------------------------------------------------------------------------------------------------------------------------------------------------------------------
 ### About

-- 💡 :I like to explore new technologies and creating  projects(Fronnt-end VLSI).
+- 💡 :I like to explore new technologies and creating  projects(Front-end VLSI).
 - 🔭 I’m currently working on: Verification of communication protocoal and Irrigation Controller using Verilog Based on Fuzzy logic and some projects of RTL design.
 - 🌱 I’m currently learning: I'm on track for learning more about System verilog Assertion,code coverage and UVM
 - 📫 How to reach me: You can shoot me an email at teekamkhandelwal@gmail.com!
 I'll try to respond as soon as I can